opentripplanner/OpenTripPlanner/docs/sandbox/SiriUpdater.md

 Use the file protocol to set a directory for reading updates from a directory.
 The file loader will look for xml files: '*.xml' in the configured directory.
-The files are renamed by the loader when possessed:
+The files are renamed by the loader when processed:

 &nbsp;&nbsp;&nbsp; _a.xml_ &nbsp; ➞ &nbsp; _a.xml.inProgress_ &nbsp; ➞ &nbsp; _a.xml.ok_ &nbsp; or &nbsp; _a.xml.failed_